First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission

 In summary, we developed a first-principles framework for spin polarization in photoemission from molecule-metal interfaces and applied it to helicene adsorbed on Au (111) and Cu (111), with coronene/Au as a non-chiral control.
-Within the present theory, we do not find a robust enantiomer-dependent enhancement or suppression of the spin polarization, but rather an adsorbate-induced modification of the interfacial photoemission response that is qualitatively similar for the two enantiomers, consistent with Ref. \citenum{baljozovic2023}.
-Moreover, a non-chiral adsorbate induces comparable changes in the PES spin polarization, demonstrating that adsorbate-induced modification of the interface can mimic features that might otherwise be assigned to chirality alone.
-The apparent discrepancy with experiments that inferred stronger chirality-dependent effects may not necessarily indicate a fundamental inconsistency between theory and experiment.
-Rather, it may reflect, at least in part, the difficulty of disentangling genuine enantiomer-specific signals from the effects of the molecule-metal interface, as well as the need for a more refined interpretation of the experimental observables, because changes attributed to molecular chirality can also arise from interface-induced electronic structure.
+Within the present theory, the conclusions are: (i) molecular adsorption can strongly modify the spin polarization of photoelectrons, compared to that of the clean metal surface; and (ii) this modification appears to be primarily an interface effect rather than systematically enantiomer-dependent, consistent with Ref. \citenum{baljozovic2023}.
+In other words, this modification is due to the molecular modulation of the hybrid interfacial electronic structure, which is qualitatively similar for the two enantiomers and even for a non-chiral control molecule.
+The observed relationships between the spin polarizations of the two enantiomers then follow from symmetry requirements.
+Therefore, the molecular adsorption effect needs to be carefully disentangled from the chirality-dependent effects.
+A more refined interpretation of the experimental observables is also needed, because the measured change in the spin polarization after molecular adsorption should not automatically be attributed to molecular chirality alone.